Tochemey/goakt/README.md

 Teams use GoAkt for event processing, IoT and edge workloads, real-time platforms, and distributed backends that would otherwise need a message broker plus custom coordination code.

 New to the actor model?
-Actors are isolated units of computation that share no memory and communicate only through asynchronous messages.
-Each actor has a mailbox and processes one message at a time, keeping private state that others cannot mutate.
-Because only one goroutine ever touches that state, the mutexes and channel choreography you would otherwise write disappear instead of moving somewhere else.
-On a message, an actor can create more actors, send messages, or decide how it will handle the next one.
-Failures stay contained under supervisors that can restart a crashed actor, and the same messaging model works whether the recipient is local or remote.
+Actors are isolated units of computation that share no memory, each with a mailbox, private state, and one message in flight at a time.
+On a message, an actor can create more actors, send messages, or change how it handles the next one.
 For more depth, watch **Carl Hewitt**, the father of the actor model, explain it in his own words:

 [![Carl Hewitt on the actor model](https://img.youtube.com/vi/7erJ1DV_Tlo/hqdefault.jpg)](https://www.youtube.com/watch?v=7erJ1DV_Tlo)